 Super Obvious Call to Action

 Calls to action (CTA) should be instantly noticeable.
-In e-commerce interfaces, CTA elements are the core factor of effective interaction with the product, they play a crucial role in usability and navigability and therefore in getting profits.
-When all the path of interaction and transitions is built clearly for users but CTA element is not obvious, misplaced or designed badly, the risk gets higher that users will get confused and need to take additional effort trying to achieve their goals – which is annoying.
+In e-commerce interfaces, CTA elements are the core factor of effective interaction with the product; they play a crucial role in usability and navigability and, therefore in getting profits.
+When all the path of interaction and transitions is built clearly for users, but the CTA element is not obvious, misplaced, or designed badly, the risk gets higher that users will get confused and need to make additional effort trying to achieve their goals – which is annoying.
 Therefore, the risk of poor conversion rates and bad user experience grows.

 Focus on the Item

 No doubt, thinking about the layout and content of the product page, both stakeholders and designers feel the urge to fill it with everything possible, and even more, to make the page super informative.
-However, be careful as this strategy may do a dirty trick: in that flood of information, the focus gets blurred and visitors can get too distracted for making a decision.
+However, be careful as this strategy may do a dirty trick: in that flood of information, the focus gets blurred, and visitors can get too distracted to make a decision.
 How to find the balance?

 Is there a golden rule for all e-commerce websites?
 No way, as different customers and markets have different needs, and the type of the product also influences the choice of core and secondary information to show.
 The analysis of the target audience and user testing can give clues on what information is required for the specific categories of items or services.

-Use the principle of the inverted pyramid and uncover information gradually, from the most important and demanded shown first to more and more specific details unveiling further.
+Use the principle of the inverted pyramid and uncover information gradually, from the most important and demanded shown first to more and more specific details unveiled further.

-Instead of creating intrigues, be open, direct, and clean in content presentation.
+Instead of creating intrigue, be open, direct, and clean in content presentation.

 Try to put all core information in highly readable form on the above-the-fold part of the page.

-The second screen uncovers more about the actions of other customers interested in this theme: two sections, visually attractive due to the focus on product images, uncover other items customers view or bought.
+The second screen uncovers more about the actions of other customers interested in this theme: two sections, visually attractive due to the focus on product images, uncover other items customers view or buy.

-And only after that, scrolling further, users can find the extended information, editorial reviews, etc., based on text without visuals.
+And only after that, when scrolling further, users can find extended information, editorial reviews, etc., based on text without visuals.